 By David T. Mayes

-David T. Mayes is a Certified Financial Planner professional and IRS Enrolled Agent at Three Bearings Fiduciary Advisors, Inc., a fiduciary financial planning firm in Hampton.
+David T. Mayes is a Certified Financial Planner professional and IRS Enrolled Agent at Three Bearings Fiduciary Advisors, Inc., a fee-only financial planning firm in Hampton.
 He can be reached at (603) 926-1775 or [email protected].